adeliton/vue-phonegap/README.md

 # Vue Phonegap/Cordova

 ## Note
-If you want to use VueJS as SPA, use another repository.
-There are many in GitHub... or you can adapt this one.
+This is not a ready to use VueJS as SPA, but you can adapt this one.
 Feel free to use as you want.

 ## Description
 This is a phonegap/cordova application that uses laravel-mix to build a standalone app.js/app.css to use VueJS, components, native mobile functions and bootstrap.